imker25/samba_exporter/README.md

   -print-version
         With this flag the program will only print it's version and exit -request-timeout int
-        The timeout for a request to samba_statusd (default 5)
+        The timeout for a request to samba_statusd in seconds (default 5)
   -test-mode
         Run the program in test mode.
 In this mode the program will always return the same test data.
 To work with samba_statusd both programs needs to run in test mode or not.
   -test-pipe